mariapatni/FoundationPose-plus-plus/README.md

 # FoundationPose++: Simple Tricks Boost FoundationPose Performance in High-Dynamic Scenes
-# Note: The repository has some issues!
-We will fix them by the end of Mar 12!

 FoundationPose++ is a real-time 6D pose tracker for highly dynamic scenes.
 This project is based on [FoundationPose](https://github.com/NVlabs/FoundationPose), and consists of four main modules: FoundationPose + 2D Tracker + Kalman Filter + Amodal Completion.